tjmahr/dissertation/docs/15-aim1-notebook.md

 adds .5 to the looking counts.
 For example, a time-frame with 4 looks to the phonological foil and 1 look to the unrelated image has a conventional log-odds of log(4/1) = 1.39 and empirical log-odds of log(4.5/1.5) = 1.10.
-This transformation fills in 0 values, and it dampens the extremeness of some probabilities that arise in sparse count data.
+This transformation fills in 0 counts, and it dampens the extremeness of some probabilities that arise in sparse count data.

-I fit a generalized additive model with fast restricted maximum likelihood estimation [@Wood2017; @Soskuthy2017 for a tutorial for linguists].
+To model these data, I fit a generalized additive model with fast restricted maximum likelihood estimation [@Wood2017; @Soskuthy2017 for a tutorial for linguists].
 Box 1 provides a brief overview of these models.
 I used the mgcv R package [vers.
 1.8.23; @Wood2017] with support from the tools in the itsadug R package
 [vers.
-2.3; @itsadug].
+2.3; @itsadug].[^gca-fail]

+[^gca-fail]: Initially, I tried to use Bayesian polynomial growth curve
+    models, as in the earlier analysis of the looks to the target image.
+These models however did not converge, even when strong priors were placed on the parameters.